alanshlam/LLM/code/README.md

 ### This folder contains the programs to faciliate knowledge base building powered by LLM

+**app_3090.py**: Image generator can be with Ghibli-Style, powered by black-forest-labs/FLUX.1-dev, openfree/flux-chatgpt-ghibli-lora, and flux-chatgpt-ghibli-lora.safetensors

 **chat_bot_up15.py**: Streamlit UI program for building a Chatbot accessing available models in Open WebU.
 This version allows user upload file with differnet document format, choose AI roles, and copy response to clipborad.

 **chat_bot_up15_ws.py**: include the functions in chat_bot_up15.py plus web search function by duckduckgo